Organized Crime and Corruption Reporting Project: Bangladesh BSEC Chairman Bribe Scandal

+Dubai Unlocked

 In May 2024, OCCRP coordinated the publication of Dubai Unlocked, an investigative series involving more than 70 media outlets.
 Based on leaked data provided by the Center for Advanced Defense Studies (C4ADS), the project documented ownership of hundreds of thousands of properties in Dubai.
 The investigation identified individuals, including alleged criminals, fugitives, political figures, and sanctioned persons, who collectively owned over 1,000 properties, suspected to be purchased with proceeds from corruption or other crimes.